The Significant and Often Neglected Link Between Attitude and Behavior

 - When you stand to win or lose something due to the issue.

-The first 4 conditions suggest that abilities, experience and your level of optimism will help your attitude to be in the right place.
+The first 4 conditions suggest that abilities, experience, and your level of optimism will help your attitude to be in the right place.
 Skills and knowledge will determine your ability.
 In effect, you are in a better position to have positive personal experiences because of your ability.
 What this eventually means is that your expertise in a particular area will lead to a higher expectation of a favorable outcome.
 If this becomes habitual, then your behavior will match your attitude.

 Therefore, the first action we should consider here is to be good at what we do.
 Develop skills and knowledge.
 Regardless of what you think about your company, be good at your job.
 N.B.
 You may have to survive a background check and recommendation requests after you leave.

 The 5th point aims at winning or losing, both of which have strong emotional impacts.
 This brings me to the difference between disruptive and evolutionary organizational change.
 Let’s face it, not everything is going to “pull” us.
-We therefore have to be helped along.
+We, therefore, have to be helped along.

 DISRUPTIVE CHANGE AND BEHAVIOUR

 Order usually comes after chaos.
-As a result, threats to people or high pressure mandates are disruptive changes that are still very popular.
+As a result, threats to people or high-pressure mandates are disruptive changes that are still very popular.
 This is because they are quick and they work in the short term simply because they drive people into action.
-These techniques have their place, such as, the police using a monetary charge to enforce the seat belt law.
-I certainly learned the hard way but it worked.
+These techniques have their place, such as the police using a monetary charge to enforce the seat belt law.
+I certainly learned the hard way, but it worked.
 However, this type of action can be abused if not used in the right way and for the right purpose.

-Unfortunately, actions like high pressure mandates can create low morale and may not become part of the culture as old behaviors eventually resume when pressure to change is no longer there.
+Unfortunately, actions like high-pressure mandates can create low morale and may not become part of the culture as old behaviors eventually resume when the pressure to change is no longer there.
 It may also affect the quality of work.
 A crisis is also an example of a disruptive change that has a similar effect on people.
 Try setting your building on fire and watch everyone comply to “get the hell out!!!”

 EVOLUTIONARY CHANGE AND BEHAVIOUR

 The change in my character (in the scout troop example) came through evolutionary change.
 With evolutionary change, it is highly likely that if the change is implemented, it will become part of the culture.
-It creates a better environment by establishing behaviors and standards and has beneficial long term effects because more people have been involved in the design.
+It creates a better environment by establishing behaviors and standards and has beneficial long-term effects because more people have been involved in the design.
 Therefore, more people identify with the change.

-These individuals have established a clear purpose, defined behaviors and activities that maintain them.
+These individuals have established a clear purpose, defined behaviours and activities that maintain them.
 The processes provide an environment where individuals can develop healthy habits and rituals, comfortably make choices and voluntarily adjust their actions to support both personal and professional goals.

-The wrong behaviors happen in companies only because they are allowed to happen.
+Wrong behaviours happen in companies only because they are allowed to happen.